 The Rising Popularity of Sustainable Architecture

-With our society’s increasing concern for the environment, it’s no surprise that green building continues to grow in popularity.
-From residential structures to corporate facilities, sustainable architects are discovering new ways to preserve our ecosystem while reducing our carbon footprint.
-Here are ten benefits of green building and how this architectural trend can protect the generations of tomorrow:
+With our society’s increasing concern for the environment, it’s no surprise that green building continues to grow in popularity and you may be wondering what is green design?
+From residential structures to corporate facilities, architects are discovering new sustainable design processes to preserve our ecosystem while reducing our carbon footprint.
+Here are ten benefits of green building and green construction practices and how this architectural trend can protect the generations of tomorrow:

 Improved Indoor Environment: Quality of Life

 When it comes to our quality of life, it’s no secret that our surroundings have a major impact on our health.
-Over the past several decades, designers around the globe have made massive progress, developing sustainable architecture that can dramatically affect the inhabitants of such buildings.
-From improved lighting sources, thermal conditions, ergonomic features and even upgraded air quality, occupants residing or working in green structures have experienced a marked improvement in their health, stress levels and overall quality of life.
+Over the past several decades, designers around the globe have made massive progress, developing sustainable architecture that can dramatically affect the inhabitants of such buildings and drastically reduce the negative environmental impact that buildings may have.
+From interior design elements like improved lighting sources, thermal conditions, ergonomic features and even upgraded air quality, occupants residing or working in green structures have experienced a marked improvement in their health, stress levels and overall quality of life.

 Saving Water: Reduce, Reuse, Replenish